tomatenquark/tomatenquark.github.io/game/CONFIG.md

 getfps
 ```

-Tells your own Name Team Weapon or FPS
+Tells your own Name Team Weapon or FPS.

 ### gettex